Insights

 It also reinforced for me that teaching is not only about transferring knowledge.
 It is about creating a space where exploration and questioning are possible, and where students can connect technical skills with meaningful applications.

-Example post: Lessons from ESA and Copernicus
+Lessons from ESA and Copernicus as a Belgian Delegate

 Working within ESA and Copernicus programmes provides a unique perspective on how science, infrastructure, and policy interact.

 Another lesson is the importance of collaboration.
 Earth Observation is inherently interdisciplinary and international.
-Progress depends on our ability to work across boundaries, both institutional and intellectual.
+Progress depends on our ability to work across boundaries — both institutional and intellectual.